-- (17) The City Council shall adhere to the following Add/Delete Rules of Engagement for amending and adopting the final budget.
-These Rules of Engagement were first adopted for use during the FY 2016 budget process and continued in each of the subsequent budget processes: - Continue use of the add/delete spreadsheet that was produced by OMB prior to the FY 2016 budget process and reintroduced in the FY 2017 budget process. - (ii) A City Council Budget Proposal form will be required in order to add or delete anything from the City Manager's Proposed Budget.
+(17) The City Council shall adhere to the following Add/Delete Rules of Engagement for amending and adopting the final budget.
+These Rules of Engagement were first adopted for use during the FY 2016 budget process and continued in each of the subsequent budget processes:

+(i) Continue use of the add/delete spreadsheet that was produced by OMB prior to the FY 2016 budget process and reintroduced in the FY 2017 budget process.

+(ii) A City Council Budget Proposal form will be required in order to add or delete anything from the City Manager's Proposed Budget.
 The form will require the following prior to Council consideration:

-- Additional information related to how the change advances the Council's goals/priorities. - Additional information related to how the change impacts the performance of that program, service or goal. - The support of at least 3 of 7 Council members (the original sponsor and two co-sponsors). - 4.
-Must be accompanied by an add/delete spreadsheet prepared by the Council member or OMB in which the sum of the individual Council member's adds and deletes, including the items originally sponsored by that member and those co-sponsored by that member, are in balance or produce a revenue surplus. - 5.
-Any add/delete proposal requiring a change to a City Ordinance or requiring a new ordinance must be submitted to staff eight days prior to the first legislative meeting in April in order for the item to be introduced and docketed for the April public hearing [For FY 2024, April 3] - (iii) The completed City Council Budget Proposal form must be returned to the Office of Management & Budget (OMB), with each of the steps from #2 above completed, at least 20 days prior to the adoption of the budget [for FY 2024, April 6]. - (iv) City Council will hold a third budget public hearing to receive feedback on the preliminary add/delete items submitted by City Council Members [for FY 2024, April 15]. - (v) A combined list of all City Council Budget Proposals that meet the criteria in #2, any technical adjustments from OMB, and any City Manager recommended changes, will be provided and discussed at the 2nd Legislative Meeting in April [for FY 2024, April 25]. - (vi) Council will work with OMB to refine/develop funding figures based on the proposals submitted, to be completed 7 days prior to budget adoption [for FY 2024, April 26]. - (vii) If Council reaches a consensus during the preliminary add/delete work session, the final add/delete work session will become optional.
+RESOLUTION 3198: ESTABLISHING THE PROCESS TO BE USED FOR FY 2025 BUDGET ADOPTION

+- 1. Additional information related to how the change advances the Council's goals/priorities. - Additional information related to how the change impacts the performance of that program, service or goal. - The support of at least 3 of 7 Council members (the original sponsor and two co-sponsors).

+4. Must be accompanied by an add/delete spreadsheet prepared by the Council member or OMB in which the sum of the individual Council member's adds and deletes, including the items originally sponsored by that member and those co-sponsored by that member, are in balance or produce a revenue surplus.

+5. Any add/delete proposal requiring a change to a City Ordinance or requiring a new ordinance must be submitted to staff eight days prior to the first legislative meeting in April in order for the item to be introduced and docketed for the April public hearing [For FY 2025, March 25]

+(iii) The completed City Council Budget Proposal form must be returned to the Office of Management & Budget (OMB), with each of the steps from #2 above completed, at least 20 days prior to the adoption of the budget [for FY 2025, April 4].

+(iv) City Council will hold a third budget public hearing to receive feedback on the preliminary add/delete items submitted by City Council Members [for FY 2025, April 13].

+(v) A combined list of all City Council Budget Proposals that meet the criteria in #2, any technical adjustments from OMB, and any City Manager recommended changes, will be provided and discussed at the 2nd Legislative Meeting in April [for FY 2025, April 24].

+(vi) Council will work with OMB to refine/develop funding figures based on the proposals submitted, to be completed 7 days prior to budget adoption [for FY 2025, April 24].

+(vii) If Council reaches a consensus during the preliminary add/delete work session, the final add/delete work session will become optional.

+RESOLUTION 3198: ESTABLISHING THE PROCESS TO BE USED FOR FY 2025 BUDGET ADOPTION

+(viii) Completed Council Budget Proposals, with funding, will be circulated to Council and the public the Friday prior to budget adoption [for FY 2025, April 26].

-- (ix) City Council will be required to keep the budget in balance once all decisions are made. - (ix) Budget Adoption will occur on May 3, 2023 with all City Council Budget Proposals, those approved and those not approved, made public upon adoption of the budget.
+(ix) City Council will be required to keep the budget in balance once all decisions are made.

+(ix) Budget Adoption will occur on May 1, 2024 with all City Council Budget Proposals, those approved and those not approved, made public upon adoption of the budget.

-Section (g) Expiration - The provisions of this resolution shall expire on June 30, 2023.
+Section (g) Expiration - The provisions of this resolution shall expire on June 30, 2024.

-ADOPTED: November 9, 2022
+ADOPTED: November 14, 2023

-JUSTIN M. WILSON MAYOR
+JUSTINM.
+WILSON MAYOR